opencog/language-learning/src/pre-cleaner/README.md

 call split-sentences.pl and pre-cleaner.py to process all files in the given directory.
 Usage: ./run_cleaner.sh <inptudir> <outputdir>
+ Run from directory where executable is, provide full path to inputdir and only name of outputdir, no full path.

 The rest of the files in the folder are described below: